Customise Consent Preferences

 Electromechanical Transducers

-These transducers convert mechanical energy into electrical energy or vice versa.
-They are key in systems requiring precise motion control, such as robotics and electric vehicles.
+Electromechanical transducers convert mechanical energy into electrical energy or vice versa.
+These are essential in robotics, electric vehicles, and motion control systems.

-• Actuators (convert electrical signals into mechanical motion for control systems).
+• Actuators (convert electrical signals into mechanical motion).

 • Robotics and automation.